astravant/digital-garden-jekyll/_pages/index.md

 > The phrase "digital garden" is a metaphor for thinking about writing and creating that focuses less on the resulting "showpiece" and more on the process, care, and craft it takes to get there.

-For me, writing has made a huge difference in learning, reflecting, peace of mind, and worldview expansion.
+Writing has the ability to make a massive impact on learning, reflecting, peace of mind, and worldview expansion.
 The objective of this digital garden is a decades-spanning public project to curate, connect, and explore knowledge.

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
-  Here are my most recent <span style="font-weight: bold">[[daily notes]]</span> to get a feel for the space.
+  Here are the most recent <span style="font-weight: bold">[[daily notes]]</span> to get a feel for the space.
  </p>

 # Recent Reading